nargolakbari/project.ex5/README.md

 # project.ex5
-this is inof about DSSS exercise
+The info about DSSS exercise